 Our telephone lines are answered between 8:00 a.m. – 5:00 p.m.
 C.S.T. with voicemail available 24 hours a day.

-Once you complete your initial phone call, you will be sent an application packet, which must be filled out and returned to us along with several documents we will need to complete your screening process.
+After the initial phone call, you will be sent an application to fill out along with several documents we will need to complete your screening process.
 These documents include the following:

 Social Security Card

 A copy of your full insurance booklet

 Copy of your insurance card (front and back)

 A Release of Information form to obtain records